The Blue Hole emerges out of nowhere, like a gigantic blue diamond in the middle of the desert.

 8.4.
 Park Lake

 Park Lake is a recreational lake where swimming is only the beginning of your day’s activities.
 It features a variety of lakeside games for people of all ages.
-There’s a reason why so many people come to frolic in the water for a few hours.
+There’s a reason why so many people frolic in the water for a few hours.